Second DUI Penalties

 - Driver's license revocation lasting at least five years if the prior conviction occurred within five years

 - Mandatory use of an ignition interlock device for at least one year

-In the event that you have two prior convictions for DUI, the sentence you could receive depends on how much time has elapsed since the last arrest.
-If it has been more than ten years since the second conviction, you can be fined between $2,000 and $5,000.
-If it has been less than ten years, you will be required to spend at least thirty days in jail, including forty-eight consecutive hours of confinement.
-A third DUI within ten years is punishable as a felony, with a maximum prison sentence of five years and a driver's license revocation lasting ten years.
+In the event that you have two prior convictions for DUI, the sentence you receive depends on how much time has elapsed since the last arrest.
+A third DUI within ten years is punishable as a third-degree felony.

 Fourth-Time DUI Penalties

 The penalties for a fourth DUI offense include a minimum fine of $2,000, up to five years in prison and a mandatory permanent driver's license revocation.
 Unlike for lessor offenses, you will not be eligible to apply for a hardship license for driving to and from work.
 You would also have a felony conviction on your criminal record, which could make it exceedingly difficult for you to find suitable employment.

 Ignition interlock devices are used as a tool for monitoring a convicted DUI offender's driving, by requiring the individual to provide a clean breath sample before starting the car and at random intervals while driving.

 If you have alcohol on your breath the vehicle will be immobilized and the failed test will be reported to your probation officer.
 The Florida DHSMV reports that six months of ignition interlock device use can cost over $600 in expenses for installation and monthly calibration and monitoring.

 Contact our firm today to fight back against these severe penalties.